remix-run/remix/docs/tutorials/jokes.md

 npm run dev
 ```

-That will watch your filesystem for changes to rebuild the site and thanks to the `<LiveReload />` component your browser will refresh.
+That will watch your filesystem for changes, rebuild the site, and thanks to the `<LiveReload />` component your browser will refresh.

 💿 Go ahead and open up the site again and you should be presented with the greeting from the index route.